Lactose intolerance is a digestive disorder caused by the inability to digest the main carbohydrate in dairy products: lactose.

 Lactose intolerance can limit the foods you consume.
-You may already know some of the main foods you should avoid: Milk products like ice cream, cheese, milk chocolates or yogurt; milk solids or milk powders; creams, buttermilk and curds.
+Lactose-containing foods that may need to be avoided depending on the degree of your sensitivity include milk products like ice cream, cheese, milk chocolates or yogurt; milk solids or milk powders; creams, buttermilk and curds.

-If you know or suspect you have lactose intolerance, you might want to make some changes to the foods you have everyday — including your protein shakes.
+If you know or suspect you have lactose intolerance, it is important to be mindful of what foods in your diet could be triggering to stomach upset— including your protein shakes.

-The short answer: It all depends on what type of protein you use to make your protein shakes.
+Whether you can tolerate protein shakes depends on what type of protein you use to make your shakes.

-One of the most common types of protein to use for protein shakes is whey protein.
+One of the most common types of protein used in protein shakes is whey protein.
 Whey is the by-product of cheese production.
 During cheesemaking, special enzymes are added to heated milk.
 These enzymes cause the casein in milk to change to a solid state and separate from a liquid substance.
-That liquid substance is the whey protein, which is washed and dried into a powdered form to become the supplements you mix into your drink to create a protein shake.
+That liquid substance is the whey protein, which is washed and dried into a powdered form to become part of protein powder.

-Whey protein is especially popular among athletes or people who are looking to build muscle, as it provides protein and amino acids that serve as building blocks for increased muscle growth.
+Whey protein is especially popular among athletes or people who are looking to build muscle, as it is a complete protein source, containing all of the essential amino acids in adequate amounts, which serve as building blocks for muscles.
 Whey protein is also quickly absorbed, so the body is able to utilize the protein much faster (especially compared to other types of protein).
 A 2018 study looked into how much protein in a single meal can be used by the body for muscle-building and the implications for daily protein distribution.
 Researchers determined whey is a “fast-acting” protein: Whey’s absorption rate has been estimated at roughly 10 grams per hour.
 At this rate, it takes just 2 hours to fully absorb a 20 gram-dose of whey.
 To put that in perspective, a commonly recommended protein powder dosage is 1–2 scoops (around 25–50 grams) per day.
 If you consumed 20 grams of whey protein around the time of your workout, your body would be able to utilize that protein within two hours of exercising.
-This absorption rate allows whey protein to be particularly effective at increasing muscle growth when consumed immediately before, after or during a workout, as muscle protein synthesis is usually maximized in the time period after exercise.
+This absorption rate allows whey protein to be particularly effective at increasing muscle growth when consumed within 2 hours either before, after or during a workout, as muscle protein synthesis is usually maximized in the time period after exercise.
 Whey protein also increases the release of anabolic hormones that can stimulate muscle growth and is high in the amino acid leucine, which is known to stimulate muscle protein synthesis.

 It’s easy to see the appeal of whey protein for muscle building.
 But for many people who are lactose intolerant, the lactose in whey protein unfortunately renders it a non-option.
-So if you’re lactose intolerant and you’ve been using whey protein for protein shakes, then your protein shake may, in fact, be the cause of those uncomfortable symptoms (bloating, diarrhea, flatulence and abdominal cramps).
+So if you’re lactose intolerant and you’ve been using whey protein for protein shakes, then your protein shake may contribute to uncomfortable symptoms (bloating, diarrhea, flatulence and abdominal cramps).